katcipis/sophia/notes/architecture.md

 polling waiting for the answer.
-Which is usually something that is not standard, so you need to reimplement this polling over and over again and you need some way to correlate the answer, so now you need a job/req ID, manually handled and if that collides you are fucked.
+Which is usually something that is not standard, so you need to reimplement this polling over and over again and you need some way to correlate the answer, so now you need a job/req ID, manually handled.

-I know for a fact that this can go wrong, because the start of my experience with the whole lets use queues and async things for everything stravaganza was with code that was being clever, using a Redis Task Queue for doing something that was obviously synchronous.
+I know for a fact that this can go wrong, because the start of my experience with the whole "lets use queues and async things for everything" stravaganza was with code that was being clever, using a Redis Task Queue for doing something that was obviously synchronous/simple.
 Why it was obviously synchronous ?
 The operation was purely functional (no state) and if it wasn't computed in 10 seconds or less it was useless to get a response, so in my opinion it would be an embarrassingly synchronous operation.
 The Redis Task logic was encapsulated in a function, so the code looked simple, like a request and response, but it wasn't.
-And the nice thins about abstractions is that you need to open them up when they don't work.
+And the nice thing about abstractions is that you need to open them up when they break.

-The solution was the usual on the case of nasty bugs, re-design, because most bugs are caused by bad design.
+The solution was the usual for nasty bugs: re-design.
+Most bugs are caused by bad design.
 The new design ?
-The simplest REST request ever written on the history of mankind.
+The simplest REST request ever written in the history of mankind.
 And it worked for years while I worked there, and AFAIK it is used until today.
 And that is where my whole intuition with this topic started to build, always going for some task queue is just a bad idea, with emphasis on **always**.